Matthew 27:11-61 - Jesus In All Of Matthew | Spoken Gospel

 May the Holy Spirit open your eyes to see the God who loves us enough to die for us.
 And may you see Jesus as the innocent one who died in our place.

-This Bible study devotional covers Matthew 27:62-28.
-In this passage, we read about Jesus' resurrection and what we call the Great Commission.
+This Bible study devotional covers Matthew chapters 19-20.
+In this passage we read several stories about Jesus' grace and servant heart.

 As always, we are committed to showing you how to see the good news of the Gospel in every passage of Scripture.
-In Matthew 27:62-28, we see that Jesus ...
+In Matthew 19-20, we see that because Jesus d...